Magnitus-/ExpressUser/README.md

 - GET /Users/:Field/:ID/Count -> Fetching the count of users with the given value for the given field
 - PUT /User/Self/Memberships/:Membership -> Adds Membership to the list of an account's memberships (using session to identify the account)
 - DELETE /User/Self/Memberships/:Membership -> Remove Membership to the list of an account's memberships (using session to identify the account)
+- POST /User/Self/:SetField -> Generate a value (probably random) for the field designed by SetField for the logged in user.
+- POST /User/:Field/:ID/:SetField -> Generate a value (probably random) for the field designed by SetField for the user identified with the value ID of Field.
+Useful to recover password or email token.

 2) Admin URLs:
 - PATCH /User/:Field/:ID -> Account modification (using the ID of the given Field to identify the account)